Climate change in India: Greenhouse gas emissions

+According to data from the Climate Change Tracker, India has contributed 169,898.56 megatonnes of carbon dioxide since 1851, accounting for 4.62% of the historic total.
+India's per capita emissions are rated "low", at 1.85 tonnes per capita per year.
+However, this reflects the country's large population which dilutes the per capita footprint despite high overall emissions.
+Furthermore, India's energy use per capita increased by 11% from 2014 to 2019.

 In India in 2023, emissions increased by 190 million tonnes due to strong GDP growth and reduced hydroelectricity production following a weak monsoon, with its per capita emissions remaining significantly below the global average.

 Cutting greenhouse gas emissions, and therefore air pollution in India, would have health benefits worth 4 to 5 times the cost, which would be the most cost-effective in the world.

 The Paris Agreement commitments included a reduction of this intensity by 33–35% by 2030.
-India's annual emissions per person are less than the global average, and the UNEP forecasts that by 2030 they will be between 3 and 4 tonnes.

-In 2019 China is estimated to have emitted 27% of world GhG, followed by the US with 11%, then India with 6.6%.

 The Indian national carbon trading scheme may be created in 2026.

 Electricity generation

 As of September 2021 India generates 39.8% of its electricity from renewable energy sources and 60.2% of its electricity from fossil fuels of which 51% is generated from coal.